sasdallas/Ethereal/README.md

 You can solve some problems by using 'e' to open a GRUB configuration and adding some kernel arguments to the end of the `multiboot entry`.\
 Here is a small list:

-- `--enable-ioapic`: Enable a prototype I/O APIC driver.
-Use this if you keyboard isn't working! (and you support PS/2)
 - `--debug=`: Options are `console` and `none`.
 If `console`, will redirect kernel debug output to the screen.
 Useful for debugging
 - `--noload=`: Comma-separated list of driver (.sys) files to not load.
 Problematic drivers: usb_xhci.sys, ahci.sys, ps2.sys (if you don't support PS/2),
 - `--no-acpica`: Disable the ACPICA library and fallback to MinACPI implementation.
 Only useful in extreme cases.